It seems like only yesterday when Bali’s oracles gave their knee jerk reactions to the Indonesian government’s plan to introduce a Tax Amnesty.

 But here’s the rub, which will impact all of these deals: the nominee’s name is still on the land certificates and the company documents and that same nominee could now be liable for tax.

-If that all sounds like fiction from someone with an axe to grind, it’s not.
+If that all sounds like fiction from someone with an axe to grind, believe me it’s not.

 Global Expat Recruiting quote Bisnis Bali and Bali Discovery as reporting that “the new tax program … poses a dilemma for Indonesians who have “lent their names” to foreign investors for property purchases who are urged under the amnesty to declare their assets and settle their outstanding tax obligations.
 But, in doing so, the Indonesian nominee might potentially trigger audits on the part of tax officials if the nominee’s reported income sources were deemed insufficient to finance the declared property assets … moreover, if a nominee declares his “ownership” of a property in Bali and the property is found to be in arrears on its taxes, problems may arise over settling the resulting tax obligations.”